 There are some constant geographical features which have blessed and challenged the development of Athens.

-It is a safe but convenient distance from the sea, and surrounded by beautiful mountains whose resources, from honey to marble, were an economic boon if they were skillfully managed.
+It is a safe but convenient distance from the sea and surrounded by beautiful mountains whose resources, from honey to marble, would be an economic boon if they were skillfully managed.
 The city was well watered by three rivers, whose virtual disappearance is one of the blights of modern Athens.

-Despite these blessings, the soil of Attica is relatively poor – it can sustain fine olive trees and vines, but not enough grain to feed the population.
-In ancient times and modern Athens, has always been dependent on the import of food and other essentials from the sea.
+Despite these blessings, the soil of Attica is relatively poor.
+It can sustain fine olive trees and vines but not enough grain to feed the population.
+In both ancient and modern times, Athens has been dependent on the import of food and other essentials from the sea.

-As capital of modern Greece, the city was perpetually vulnerable to naval blockade; and the country had little choice but to ally with Britain, and then America, when those countries ruled the waves.
-In the 21st century entirely new alignments may occur as China tightens its control of the port of Piraeus and makes it a hub for exports to Europe.
+As the capital of modern Greece, the city was perpetually vulnerable to naval blockade, and the country had little choice but to ally with Britain and then America, when those countries ruled the waves.
+In the 21st century, entirely new alignments may occur, as China has tightened its control of the port of Piraeus and made it a hub for exports to Europe.

 The Acropolis as a place of holiness

 Even more forgotten is the fact the Parthenon served as a place of monotheistic worship for most of its history.
-It was a magnificent Greek Orthodox church, then a Roman Catholic one, then a mosque.
-Unfortunately the presentation of the Parthenon to visitors focuses exclusively on the pre-monotheistic period.
+It was a magnificent Greek Orthodox church, then a Roman Catholic one, and then a mosque.
+Unfortunately, the presentation of the Parthenon to visitors focuses exclusively on the pre-monotheistic period.